-In the spirit of the holiday, here are some Oswego love stories from 2015:
+In the spirit of the holiday, here is our featured Oswego love story for 2016:

 Joan Bresseleers Ahders '54: Howard Ahders and I met during the first days of classes in Oswego 1950.
 Since our classes were alphabetical, we had all of them together.
 We also used to walk home together, as I lived in the Wallace House on 5th Street and Howard lived on West 4th.
 Sometime during the spring of 1951 we started going steady and continued all that semester.
 We enjoyed movies, eating at Cosmos and taking long walks down by the river, along with attending many school functions.
 The next semester Howard transferred to University at Albany and that began the letter writing between two lonely people.
 Three years later, we both graduated and became engaged.
 Howard accepted a job in Maryland learning about RADAR while I accepted a position in West Babylon, Long Island.
 The letter writing continued.
 We were married July 2, 1955, and Howard went into the Army for two more years, so the letter writing continued.
 We kept the letters all these years, and just recently we read through over 800 plus letters.
 It was reliving classes at school, friends and loves, and our own frustrations of trekking through a lonesome romance via the mail.
 This July, we will be celebrating 60 years of marriage, and I'm very glad to say that it all began at Oswego.